 There is concern during the pandemic, that not only is there an increase in domestic and sexual violence, but it is proving more difficult for the victim survivors of domestic violence and sexual assault gaining support.
-In response to this concern the government has announced further funding, an additional £22 million of emergency funding to help organisations deliver additional support.
+In response to this concern the government has announced further funding, in summer 2020, of an additional £22 million of emergency funding to help organisations deliver additional support.
 This additional funding will be welcomed by the hundreds of charities that will benefit from the government support and, equally importantly, the victim survivors who desperately need life-saving counselling and advice services.
 It will supplement the Government funding announced by the Ministry of Justice in February 2020 to provide specific support for victims of rape, including the recruitment of Independent Sexual Violence Advisors.

 The Victims Minister, Alex Chalk said, “victims of domestic and sexual abuse showed immense courage in coming forward and seeking help-so it is vital that support is available when they need it.
 This funding boost will help frontline charities to continue their valuable work, supporting some of the most vulnerable people in society during these difficult times.”